Policy

 The first responder must have been diagnosed with PTSD by a psychologist or psychiatrist:

-• no later than 24 months after the day he or she ceases to be employed as a first responder if he/she ceases to be employed as a first responder on or after April 6, 2016.
+- no later than 24 months after the day they cease to be employed as a first responder if they cease to be employed as a first responder on or after April 6, 2016.

 3. Type of diagnosis